wqlab0000/newInsulin01/README.md

 If the precondition of insulin pump is empty, when turn on the insulin pump, then the postcodition is delivering basal does insulin.

-For assigning basalDose or noDose a value.
-We can use String methods below.
+For assigning basalDose or noDose a value, we can use String methods below.

  private String basalDose=String.valueOf(0.5);

  private String noDose=String.valueOf(0);